The Legend of Dragoon: Setting and characters

 The Legend of Dragoon takes place on a world referred to in-game as "Endiness".
 Its aesthetic resembles the Middle Ages with fantasy elements such as magic and dragons.
 The world contains a variety of species including Humans, Dragons and Winglies.
 Humans live as farmers while Dragons look like winged creatures and possess Dragon Spirits.
 Winglies are an aggressive species who can fly; 10,000 years before the start of the game they enslaved humans.
 After obtaining the help of Dragons, Humans became Dragoons to defeat the Winglies and, at the time of the game's events, live in relative peace.

 There are nine playable protagonists in the game.
 The main protagonist is Dart, a warrior who is searching for the Black Monster.
 Shana is Dart's childhood friend and love interest.
 Rose is a warrior who teaches Dart how to fight as a Dragoon.
 Albert is the king of Basil, a duchy within the game, and Lavitz is one of his knights.
-Meru is a Wingly and Kongol is a Giganto, a giant-like human, and the last of his species alive in the game's world.
-Haschel is an elderly man searching for his daughter and Miranda replaces Shana as a playable character.
+Meru is a Wingly dancer and Kongol is a Giganto, a giant-like human, and the last of his species alive in the game's world.
+Haschel is an elderly martial artist searching for his daughter and Miranda is a headstrong retainer of Queen Theresa.
 Through different story events, each playable character gains the ability to transform into a Dragoon, a tool used to gain additional abilities and a greater power to defeat enemies.
+Lloyd, a Wingly swordsman is the central antagonist.
+Other notable antagonists are Emperor Doel, Ruler of the southern part of Serdio, a Wingly bandit Lenus and Melbu Frahma, former ruler of the Winglies and all of Endiness.